Get a Library Card

 We can give you a temporary card, and upgrade it to a permanent card once you have your local ID or address.

 To sign up for a temporary card online visit the Southern Adirondack Library System’s registration page.

-Temporary digital cards expires 60 days after issuance unless verified in person at the library, and allows access to digital loans and resources that require a card number.
+Temporary online cards expires 60 days after signup unless verified in person at the library, and allows access to digital loans and resources that require a card number.

-Bring a photo I.D. (see list of acceptable types above) to the library to verify your information and receive a permanent, physical library card.
+Bring a photo ID (see list of acceptable types) to the library to verify your information and receive a permanent, physical library card.

 Internet-connected public computers are available at both branches of the Round Lake Library.
 No library card is needed, but you must sign a one-time form agreeing to abide by our Internet Access Policy.